 The world is full of injustice and unfairness.
-There is so much in social media and the news about it these days.
+There is so much on social media and the news about it these days.
 We are crying over it and ranting and raving about it.

-The list of injustices span from one end of the spectrum to the other: religious persecution, poverty, racism, illiteracy, abuse, being wrongfully accused of a crime, murder of the helpless and innocent.
-Some may even argue that the recent “no calls” in football games are an injustice.
+The list of injustices spans from one end of the spectrum to the other: religious persecution, poverty, racism, illiteracy, abuse, being wrongfully accused of a crime, murder of the helpless and innocent.

 What should we do when life is unfair?
 Is there a proper way to handle injustice?
 Should we lash out verbally or physically?
 Should we sit back and watch injustice reek havoc on the inoccent?
 What should we do?
 Where should we turn?